abdulrahman19/Pershama/laracasts/the-php-practitioner/README.md

 In this episode we'll create a simply router.

 * **17- Dry Up Your Views** <br>
-In this episode Jeffrey talks about how to dry the view, by separate the view into pieces, to not repeat ourself.
+In this episode Jeffrey talks about how to dry the views, by separate the view into pieces, to not repeat ourself.

+* **18- Forms, Request Types, and Routing** <br>
+The idea of this episode is the past router class works only with <code>GET</code> requests, and it doesn't able to differentiate between <code>GET</code> and <code>POST</code> requests, so we'll fix that.